Defending Membership Inference Attacks via Privacy-aware Sparsity Tuning: Preliminaries

-where $\mathbb{E}_{(\boldsymbol{x},y) \sim \mathcal{P}}$ denotes the expectation over the data distribution $\mathcal{P}$ and $\mathcal{L}$ is a conventional loss function (such as cross-entropy loss) for classification.
-In modern deep learning, the neural network $h_{\theta}$ is typically over-parameterized, allowing to easily disclose the information of training data~\citep{NEURIPS2022_6fb83b24}.
+where $\mathbb{E}_{(\boldsymbol{x},y) \sim \mathcal{P}}$ denotes the expectation over the data distribution $\mathcal{P}$ and $\mathcal{L}$ is a loss function (e.g., cross-entropy loss) for classification.
+In modern deep learning, the neural network $h_{\theta}$ is typically over-parameterized, allowing it to easily disclose training data information~\citep{tan2022parameters}.

-\paragraph{Membership Inference Attacks} Given a data point $(\boldsymbol{x}, y)$ and a trained target model $h_\mathcal{S}$, attackers aim to identify if $(\boldsymbol{x}, y)$ is one of the members in the training set $\mathcal{S}$, which is called membership inference attacks (MIAs) ~\citep{shokri2017membership, yeom2018privacy, salem2018ml}.
-In MIAs, it is generally assumed that attackers can query the model predictions $h_{\theta}(\boldsymbol{x})$ for any instance $\boldsymbol{x}$.
-Here, we focus on standard black-box attacks~\citep{truex2018towards}, where attackers can access the knowledge of model architecture and the data distribution $\mathcal{P}$.
+\paragraph{Membership inference attacks} Given a data point $(\boldsymbol{x}, y)$ and a trained target model $h_\mathcal{S}$, the goal of membership inference attacks is to identify whether a sample is included in the training set $\mathcal{S}$ of the target model~\citep{shokri2017membership, yeom2018privacy, salem2019ml}.
+In MIAs, it is generally assumed that attackers can query the model's predictions $h_{\theta}(\boldsymbol{x})$ and access the model's parameters.
+Here, we consider the standard setting for MIAs~\citep{truex2018towards}, in which the attacker has access to model architecture and the training data distribution $\mathcal{P}$.